 The book makes your child the hero of a story where the Tooth Fairy has the wrong schedule and is actually supposed to be visiting Finn the Shark first.
 Luckily, your child will solve the problem and help the Tooth Fairy on her way!

 Do you have a unique way of embracing the Tooth Fairy with your kids?
-Tell us what it is in the comment section below, and let us know what you think of the Tooth Fairy Box and Book!
+Tell us what it is on Facebook, and let us know what you think of the Tooth Fairy Box and Book!